 The Division of Enterprise Services (DES) provides personnel, financial, audit, purchasing, contract administration, information technology, and other administrative services to the Department.
 Record Custodian, room 672; 608-266-8445, DavidJ.Pawloski@dhs.wisconsin.gov.

-The Division of Health Care Access and Accountability (DHCAA) administers essential health and nutrition programs to include Medicaid, BadgerCare Plus, SeniorCare and Foodshare to children, low-income families and elderly, and persons with disabilities.
+The Division of Health Care Access and Accountability (DHCAA) administers essential health and nutrition programs including Medicaid, BadgerCare Plus, SeniorCare and Foodshare to children, low-income families and elderly, and persons with disabilities.
 Record Custodian, room 350; 608-266-8922, DHSDHCAAOpenRecords@dhs.wisconsin.gov.

 The Division of Long Term Care (DLTC) is responsible for planning and implementing services to meet the long-term support needs of the elderly and persons with developmental, physical, or sensory disabilities.
-DLTC also provides services through three developmental disability centers.
 Record Custodian, room 550; 608-266-5383, DHSWebmailDLTC@dhs.wisconsin.gov.

-The Division of Mental Health and Substance Abuse Services (DMHSAS) is responsible for planning and implementing services to meet the need of persons with mental health and substance abuse problems.
-DMHSAS also provides services through two mental health institutes and the two secure treatment centers to mentally ill patients and sexually violent persons, as well as correctional clients.
+The Division of Care and Treatment Services (DCTS) is responsible for planning and implementing services to meet the need of persons with mental health and substance abuse problems.
+DCTS also provides services through two mental health institutes, three developmental disability centers, and the two secure treatment centers to mentally ill patients and sexually violent persons, as well as correctional clients.
 Record Custodian, room 850; 608-267-0213, DHSWebmailDMHSAS@dhs.wisconsin.gov.

 The Division of Public Health (DPH) administers public health programs, including communicable disease, environmental, occupational, and family/community health, chronic disease, disease/injury prevention, emergency medical services, the vital records system, and certain health planning systems.
 Record Custodian, room 250; 608-267-7828, DHSWebmailDPH@dhs.wisconsin.gov.